openbmc/bmcweb/DEVELOPING.md

    The OpenBMC webserver shall follow the latest OWASP recommendations for authentication, session management, and security.

+   TLS uses cipher suites from the "OWASP Cipher String 'B'" to maintain as much compatibility as we can with modern browsers, while still keeping a strong security posture.

 7. ### Performance
    The performance priorities for the OpenBMC webserver are (in order):
     1. Code is readable and clear